kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 This is another reason context propagation across concurrent tasks matters: without it, parallel child work can become disconnected from the parent request.

-## Virtual Threads Do Not Remove the Need for Context Propagation
+## Virtual Threads Do Not Remove the Need for Context Propagation { #virtual-threads }

 Kora 2's virtual-thread-oriented architecture simplifies synchronous programming, but virtual threads do not automatically make observability context correct.